 The NCA leads the UK's fight to cut serious and organised crime by continually developing the best intelligence picture, investigating those offenders operating at the high end of high risk and developing and hosting new capabilities to respond to rapidly changing threats.
 She is a member of the Government’s National Security Council and chairs the National Strategic Tasking and Coordination Group, ensuring an effective national response.

-An experienced police officer, Lynne joined the Metropolitan Police Service in 1989 and served initially as a Constable in Catford.
-She later moved to Kent Police as a Sergeant where she rose to the rank of Detective Chief Inspector and Senior Investigating Officer within the Force’s Major Crime Department.
+An experienced police officer, Lynne joined the Metropolitan Police Service in 1989 before specialising as a Detective in Kent Police in various positions, culminating as a Senior Investigating Officer on the Force Major Crime team.

 Lynne undertook a variety of leadership roles in Surrey Police and the Metropolitan Police Service (culminating as an Assistant Commissioner for Central Operations and Specialist Crime) prior to her appointment as Chief Constable of Surrey Police in 2012.